Bostoen/edhec-python/README.md

 ## Usage

-In this part, we will have a look first on the object, then on the functions.
-Please have a look on the example notebook to see those class in a simple use case.
+In this part, we will have a close look on the objects and functions created.
+Please have a look on the tutorial notebook to see those classes in a simple use case.

 ### Financial objects